iDC-NEU/NeutronStarLite/README.md

 clang-format -style=google -dump-config > .clang-format
 ```

-you can pick your favourite style. i.e. llvm, google
+you can pick your favourite style. e.g. llvm, google
 open the `.clang-format` and change the configuration
-i.e. if you want to change indention, find `IndentWidth` and change to what you want
+e.g. if you want to change indention, find `IndentWidth` and change to what you want
 More information can be found at this [website](https://bcain-llvm.readthedocs.io/projects/clang/en/latest/ClangFormatStyleOptions/)
 Then run `make format`, you should be able to see the changes.